Brokerage Account vs. IRA: What is the Difference?

 You’re generally better off investing in a Roth IRA if the opposite is true and you qualify to make contributions into this type of account.

 You can make contributions to both types of accounts if you want to take advantage of both types of tax benefits as long as you qualify.
-However, you cannot contribute more than the maximum limit, $6,000 in most cases in 2020, across all IRA accounts.
+However, you cannot contribute more than the maximum limit, $6,000 in most cases in 2020 and 2021, across all IRA accounts.

 Some Investments Work Better In Tax-Advantaged Accounts